SlimeVR/SlimeVR-Rust/README.md

 people know Rust.
 We should seek to port our work to Java and then upstream it to benefit the wider SlimeVR community, and give back to the mainline project.

-There are however a few reasons for an alternative, experimental rust implementation:
+There are however a few reasons for an alternative, experimental Rust implementation:
 * Some people are more proficient in Rust than they are in Java or C++
 * Having another implementation lets us validate the interoperability between the firmware implementations and the server implementations